Kristine Kochanski: Novels

 The backstory with Kochanski is different in the novel Red Dwarf: Infinity Welcomes Careful Drivers (1989).
 In the book, she seems somewhat more intelligent and witty, is learning Japanese in her spare time, and holds her own against arrogant young officers.
-Lister has a brief but intense relationship with her, spending most of the time in her quarters making love and watching It's a Wonderful Life, their favourite movie.
+Lister has a brief but intense relationship with her, spending most of the time in her quarters having sex and watching It's a Wonderful Life, their favourite movie.
 Kochanski, however, reveals she is still hooked on her ex-and-future boyfriend Tim, a catering officer.
 She was dating Lister on the rebound, and goes back to Tim, leaving Lister heartbroken.
 It is Kochanski's rejection of him that leads Lister to his plan to be caught with his cat Frankenstein and be sent to stasis for the rest of the trip, resulting in Lister being the sole survivor of the radiation leak.
+At the end of "Better than Life", Lister dies of a heart attack at age 61.
+He is taken to a universe where time runs backwards, and is reunited with Konchanski, who has also been brought back to life.

 Kochanski also appears prominently in the Red Dwarf novel Last Human (1995), written by Doug Naylor.
 In the novel, following being reunited with Lister as an aged couple in a world where time runs backwards (following the death of Dave Lister in the "real" universe), Kochanski and Lister have entered into a loving relationship with each other.
 Now part of the Red Dwarf crew, Kochanski is in a clear position of authority as the highest-ranking member of the crew – a fact that Rimmer clearly resents (having been robbed of what minuscule authority he could claim in that position), although the others either appreciate or at least do not mind due to her clear intelligence and competence.
 The novel ends with Kochanski and Lister, stranded on an idyllic world in an unknown parallel universe, attempting to start a family with help from the Luck virus.

+In the novel Backwards, Konchanski and Lister live together as an aged couple on backwards Earth.
+However, unlike Lister, she fully integrates into the backwards universe and forgets Lister at the "end" of their relationship.